 Securing ISO 13485 and ISO 7740 certifications early helps manufacturers gain trust and win bulk hospital contracts.
 Once production stabilizes, companies can improve profitability through economies of scale and tender-based sales.
 With experience, they can diversify into related sterile products such as disposable scalpels, biopsy punches, and safety cutting tools using their existing packaging setup.

 Niir Project Consultancy Services (NPCS) generates reports on Market Survey cum Detailed Techno Economic Feasibility that provide thorough guidance to new entrepreneurs.
 The reports have unique details related to the manufacturing process, raw material requirements, plant layouts, and financial forecasts.
-NPCS aids entrepreneurs in gathering and evaluating the data that will best assist in determining the feasibility of new industries or manufacturing projects, so they are best positioned to make decisions before investing capital.
+NPCS helps entrepreneurs gather and evaluate the data that best assists them in determining the feasibility of new industries or manufacturing projects, so they can make informed decisions before investing capital.

 Conclusion